aspose-cells-cloud/Aspose.Cells-Products/cells/en/net/export/worksheet-to-json/_index.md

 ---
-title: Export WORKSHEET to JSON from spreadsheet using C#  API
+title: Export WORKSHEET to JSON from Excel using Cells Cloud SDK for C#
 description: Aspose.Cells Cloud REST API support exporting {0} to {1} format files using {2}.
-url: /net/export/worksheet-to-json/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="C# API to export WORKSHEET to JSON file" h2="C# library to export WORKSHEET to JSON file" p="Use Cells Export REST API to export spreadsheet internal object workflows in Net.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Export WORKSHEET to JSON from Excel" h2="C# library for exporting WORKSHEET to JSON file" p="Use Export API of Cells Cloud to export Excel file internal object workflows in Net.
 This is a professional solution to export WORKSHEET to JSON format file from spreadsheet online using C#." urlsection="export/worksheet-to-json/" >}}
 {{< blocks/products/pf/main-container >}}

-{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Export WORKSHEET object to JSON format file in C#" >}}
+{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Export WORKSHEET object to JSON format file using Cells Cloud SDK for C#" >}}
 {{% blocks/products/cells/cells-cloud-api-reference  apiurl=https://api.aspose.cloud/v3.0/cells/export  apireferenceurl=https://apireference.aspose.cloud/cells/#/LightCells/PostExport  apimethod=POST %}}
 <br/>
-Export WORKSHEET object to JSON file from spreadsheet is a complex task.
+Export WORKSHEET object to JSON file from Excel file is a complex task.
 Export WORKSHEET to JSON format transitions is performed by our C# SDK while maintaining the source WORKSHEET spreadsheet's main structural and logical content.
 Our C# library is a professional solution to export WORKSHEET objects to JSON format files online.
 This Cloud SDK gives C# developers powerful functionality and perfect JSON output.
 <br/>
 <br/>
 {{% blocks/products/cells/cells-cloud-code-div title="Code example in C# using REST API to export WORKSHEET to JSON format from spreadsheet" gistPath="" %}}